3 days in Rome

 St. Peter's Basilica

-By the time you arrive, there will be plenty of tourists queuing to enter the temple, so you may be interested to know that you can take a tour of St Peter's Basilica with an official guide to skip the queue and also get an in-depth history of everything you see inside.
+By the time you arrive, there will be plenty of tourists queuing to enter the temple, so it is highly recommended that you book a guided tour of St Peter's Basilica with an official guide to get the full story behind everything you see inside.

-One thing to note is that on Wednesdays the basilica doesn't open until 1pm for the Papal Audience, a blessing by the Pope himself to the faithful gathered in the square.
+One thing to note is that on Wednesdays the basilica does not open until 1pm for the Papal Audience, a blessing by the Pope himself to the faithful gathered in the square.
 On Sundays it is also closed to the public.

 And remember: you will not be allowed into St Peter's Basilica unless your shoulders and knees are covered, so avoid shorts, skirts, dresses and sleeveless tops.